With the arrival of Airbnb and its home-sharing phenomenon in 2008, hotel stays perhaps felt a little old-fashioned all of a sudden.

 The decision between staying in a hotel, hostel, Airbnb or co-living ultimately depends on individual needs and the type of experience desired.

-Entrepreneurs or businesses often value the professionalism, reliability, and prime locations that hotels and co-livings offer, as these are critical for ensuring a productive and stress-free trip.
+Price aside, entrepreneurs or businesses often value the professionalism, reliability, and prime locations that hotels and co-livings offer, as these are critical for ensuring a productive and stress-free trip.

 Hotels provide a certain level of privacy and discretion and if you are not in the mood or don’t have time to socialise you can stay at a hotel without being bothered, yet have everything available at your fingertips when you want it.
 A quick call to reception in a larger hotel will get you everything you need and fast.